OrganicProgramming/csv/README.md

 ### TO DO

 -Add support for different encodings.
 -Add support for csv files without headers.
+-Add tests and if good enough add to quicklisp for convenient download.